Klas Särner

 Klas Johan Gustaf Särner (25 December 1891 – 22 January 1980) was a Swedish gymnast who competed in the 1920 Summer Olympics.
 He was part of the team that won the Swedish system event.

 Särner was a military officer and reached the rank of captain.
-Since 1935 he taught fencing at a dramatic theatre school, and in 1946 had a supporting role in the film Iris och löjtnantshjärta.
+Since 1935 he taught fencing at a dramatic theatre school, and in 1946 had an uncredited minor role in the film Iris och löjtnantshjärta.